 Visitation: Even in the midst of the COVID-19 pandemic, the Museum was able to continue operations by offering self-guided tour options as well as guided tours.

 Major Acquisitions: Western art exhibit donated by Paul and Kathleen Nickens featuring artists James E. McNair, Robert “Bob” DeJulio, William Henry Jackson, and Sharon J. Achtyes.
 Historic showcases and photographic equipment donated by Western Camera.

 Marketing: Ad collaboration with the Ute Indian Museum and Montrose County Historical Museum in fall 2020.
 Received many excellent Trip Advisor comments by our visitors.

-Received many hours of volunteer time: Docents, grounds keepers, construction, landscaping.
+Museum volunteers: Docents, grounds keepers, construction, landscaping.
 Total Volunteer Hours – 9,053 hours for the year = 174 hours per week!
-Received grants and business donations as well as individual cash donations.
+Received grants from the City of Montrose and Colorado Humanities.